 The core of this bleak cosmology lies in the title character’s realization that human existence is diagrammatically simple and brutal: “We all deserve to die!” the maniacal Sweeney (Max Hartman) sings in a number appropriately titled ‘Epiphany.’
 “Because in all of the whole human race / Mrs. Lovett, there are two kinds of men and only two / There’s the one staying put in his proper place / And the one with his foot in the other one’s face./ Look at me, Mrs. Lovett, look at you.”

-But the desolation of spirit in Sondheim’s musical expands in every direction from there.
-It’s more overwhelming and built-in than Sweeney’s frustrated tirade would indicate.
+But the desolation of spirit in Sondheim’s musical is even more inclusive, more nihilistic than that.
 Sondheim crafted one of his most exquisite, crystalline songs, ‘Green Finch and Linnet Bird,’ for Sweeney’s daughter, Joanna.
-Taken from Sweeney and kept locked away as the ward of the lecherous Judge Turpin, Joanna sings about the caged birds being sold on the street.
+She was taken from Sweeney and kept locked away as the ward of the lecherous Judge Turpin.
+Trapped in his house, Joanna sings about the caged birds being sold on the street.
 Immediately after the song, the street vendor himself is asked, why do the birds sing?

 Oh, he replies.
 We blinds ’em.

 That detail, the casual cruelty of it – blinding birds to entertain us – that’s the fatalistic universe of ‘Sweeney’ in miniature.
 Nothing escapes exploitation or pain and death – whether it deserves it or not.